 – Ansel Adams

 I came across this quote a few years ago – inspirational words that have had a lasting impact on me.
+In 2016, I was honored to receive the Ansel Adams Award for my photo titled Agave, a recognition that deepened my connection to his work and legacy.
 Adams’ photographs introduced me to a landscape that I only dreamed of seeing as a young child.
 They heightened my curiosity to explore the American West.
 My photographic journey has taken me to these landscapes and many others and allowed me to immerse myself in the beauty found throughout North America.

-My early work had its roots in the work of the Group f/64 photographers, a small circle of illustrious West Coast photographers.
-Their work was characterized by sharply focused and carefully framed images, something that I adhered to in my early work.
-Now I choose to convey an impression of what I observe, rather than document what actually exists if you were to view the same scene.
-Through the use of long exposures, for instance, water takes on a smooth sinuous flow – no two frames are alike.
+My early work was rooted in the legacy of the Group f/64 photographers, a small circle of illustrious West Coast artists.
+Their images were defined by sharp focus and careful framing – principles I adhered to in my early work.
+Now I prefer to convey an impression of what I observe rather than document what exists if someone were to view the same scene.
+Through techniques such as long exposures, water takes on a smooth, sinuous flow – no two frames are alike.
 There is always an absence of human development on the land.
-Whether it’s a plant, a landscape, or a man-made structure, each photo represents an opportunity to consider the subject – almost apart from the meaning or function of that subject – in terms of the beauty of its form.
-I focus on an intimate view of the inner folds of a plant, a secluded canyon, a quiet coast or a sand-swept dune, narrowing one’s scope and allowing one’s eye to see only selected elements of the whole..

 Sections